mahavedalla/mahavedalla/docs/questions/puja/Whether it is permissible for lay people to use ho 1d8e99d0911281729dd0d201801c532f.md

-# Whether it is permissible for lay people to use honorifics to refer to members of other sects?
+Question: Whether it is permissible for lay people to use honorifics to refer to members of other sects?
 Answer in Brief: -
  Category: Pūja
 Sutta References: AN 10.94